 The Colubridae comprise the largest family of snakes, with over one thousand species.
 The vast majority are harmless, although they can bite.
 Some colubrids are small insectivorous species, while others can be larger (constrictor snakes such the racer and the indigo snake).
 Many are colorful and very attractive.
 Colubrid snakes make excellent, fairly easy-to-care-for pets.

-"Colubrid snakes make good, relatively undemanding pets."
+"Colubrid snakes make excellent, fairly easy-to-care-for pets."

-Some of the more popular colubrid snakes are described below:
+Some of the more popular colubrid snakes are described below.